Welcome to the Office of General Counsel

-The Office of University Counsel serves as legal advisor to the University and its various departments.
+The Office of General Counsel serves as legal advisor to the University and its various departments.

 Specifically, we provide:

 - Legal advice to university administrators and managers;

 - Assistance in drafting or reviewing contracts and other legal documents;

 - Assistance in drafting or reviewing university policies, guidelines and procedures;

 - Representation of university units in internal administrative proceedings;

 - Representation in matters pending before state and federal agencies;